 British Consul, Amsterdam

-The British Consulate General Amsterdam represents the UK government in the Netherlands and provides services to British nationals in the Netherlands and the Dutch Caribbean (Curacao, Aruba, St Maarten, Bonaire, St Eustatius & Saba).
+We maintain and develop relations between the UK and the Netherlands.
+The British Consulate General in Amsterdam provides services to British nationals living in and visiting in the Netherlands and the Dutch Caribbean (Curacao, Aruba, St Maarten, Bonaire, St Eustatius and Saba).

 Get an emergency travel document